Understanding anxiety.

 Neurofeedback can reduce anxiety and its effects.

 Neurofeedback training is painless and drug-free training that helps the brain build new, efficient neuropathways.
 These neuropathways allow for better brain balance, clearer thinking, and improved focus.
-Training is an individualized process that begins with a brain map to better understand how the patient’s brain currently functions.
-Through the process of neurofeedback, training is tailored to the patient’s individual needs to balance the brain and improve neural function.
+Training is an individualized process that begins with a brain map to understand better how the patient’s brain functions.
+Through neurofeedback, training is tailored to the patient’s needs to balance the brain and improve neural function.

-The neural pathways that are developed during training will be used on a daily basis outside of the training, which means that once the training has taken place the brain is able to continue utilizing the benefits of the training.
+The neural pathways developed during training will be used daily outside of the training, which means that once the training has taken place, the brain can continue utilizing the benefits of the training.
 Results often first begin as better sleep and progress to clearer thinking, more focus, less worry, and improved daily life.
 Because the neuropathways continue to be used daily, neurofeedback training has long-term results!

 We are ready to help reduce your anxiety!

-We offer a free evaluation during which we can discuss your situation and neurofeedback training.
+Schedule an appointment so we can discuss your situation and neurofeedback training.
 Together, we can decide if neurofeedback is right for you.
-If you would like to schedule an appointment, please contact us online or call (732) 249-9800 to speak with a staff member.
+If you would like to schedule an appointment, please get in touch with us online or call (732) 249-9800 to speak with a staff member.